-The reversed Hermit is the card of loneliness, isolation, exile, withdrawal, and a need for connection.
+When pulled in the reversed position, The Hermit is associated with loneliness, isolation, exile, withdrawal, and a need for connection.

 What does the reversed Hermit mean in a love reading?

-In the context of a relationship reading, if you are in a relationship, then The Hermit reversed could mean that you’re feeling lonely and distanced from your partner.
+In the context of a relationship tarot spread, if you are in a relationship, then The Hermit reversed could mean that you’re feeling lonely and distanced from your partner.
 This can be on a physical or emotional level.

 What could you implement to recreate some connection?
 If you’re not currently in a relationship, The Hermit reversed can be an advice that it’s time to return to dating, or at least to a state of mind where you’re open to meeting someone.

-What does the reversed Hermit mean in a career reading?
+What does the inverted Hermit mean in a career reading?

-In regards to your career, The Hermit reversed could mean a certain sense of solitude in the workplace, not necessarily of your own choosing.
+In regards to your career, drawing The Hermit in the reversed position could mean a certain sense of solitude in the workplace, not necessarily of your own choosing.
 Maybe you feel unsupported by your colleagues or an outcast from workplace dynamics and relations.